Hero image desktop Hero image mobile

 A number of industry-led initiatives have been implemented to help Australian red meat producers reduce their environmental impact and give consumers more confidence that the food they buy has been responsibly produced.

-The Australian Beef Sustainability Framework and the world’s first Sheep Sustainability Framework are two initiatives that are helping red meat producers implement sustainable practices.
+The Australian Beef Sustainability Framework and the Sheep Sustainability Framework are two initiatives that are helping red meat producers implement sustainable practices.

 A carbon neutral red meat industry by 2030

-The Australian red meat and livestock industry's goal is to be carbon neutral by 2030 (CN30), ahead of most other industries in Australia and around the world.
+The Australian red meat and livestock industry's has set a voluntary target to be carbon neutral by 2030 (CN30), showing climate leadership in Australia and around the world.

-CN30 means the Australian red meat and livestock industry will make no net release of GHG emissions into the atmosphere by 2030, as measured by the Australian Government’s National Greenhouse Gas Inventory (NGHGI).
+CN30 means the Australian red meat and livestock industry will make no net release of GHG emissions into the atmosphere.
+This occurs when emissions released in producing red meat are equal to or less than the amount of carbon sequestered or offset in soils and vegetation.
 The industry aims to achieve this by reducing emissions from grazing management, lot feeding and processing, and increasing carbon storage in soils and vegetation.

 The initiatives include:

-1. Improvements in feeding practices (better pastures, new types of food, more grains)
+1. Improvements in feeding practices (better pastures, new types of food)

 2. Improved ways of handling manure